Dennis-The14th-web/GifTastic/README.md

 ## Note

-- Gif images Spin/Rotate animation on initial animal button click and app mobile responsiveness was intiated with CSS3
+- Gif images Spin/Rotate animation on initial animal button click and mobile application responsiveness was intiated with CSS3

 - Alert pop up response when user click Submit button on a blank text input was initiated with javaScript